-It’s much easier to view the entire process using the album I have posted below.
-If you are more interested in seeing pictures, then by all means check out the album!
+It’s much easier to view the entire process using the original album.
+If you are more interested in setting pictures, then by all means check out the album!

 For this post I want to expand more on some of the challenges I had and how I overcame them.

 I broke down the project into smaller pieces, and arranged them by difficulty.
 Some of these things I could do in parallel, or switch between if I got tired of one part.

 I knew if I was going to get anywhere, I had to have a good spot on which to work.
 I had to build a platform that would hold the two towers that were going to hold each end.
 I knew I wanted the thing to be about 10 feet apart, so I needed to build them that far apart too.
 This meant that I could build the entire thing in my garage - very convenient.